jhildenbiddle/css-vars-ponyfill/README.md

 ### options.onlyLegacy

-Determines if the ponyfill will only process CSS custom properties in browers that lack native support (i.e., legaacy browsers).
+Determines if the ponyfill will only process CSS custom properties in browsers that lack native support (i.e., legacy browsers).

 When `true`, the ponyfill will only process CSS custom properties, generate CSS, and (optionally) update the DOM in browsers that lack native support.
 When `false`, the ponyfill will function the same in modern and legacy browsers.

-**Tip:** Setting this value to `false` can be useful when all browsers should function identially, such as when testing the ponyfill using a modern browser.
+**Tip:** Setting this value to `false` can be useful when all browsers should function identically, such as when testing the ponyfill using a modern browser.

 - Type: `boolean`
 - Default: `true`